Cars

 leading George

-track surface, but somewher in the melee Mike detects " a gold top Dave Chisholm (252)
+track surface, but somewher in the melee Mike W. detects "a gold top Dave Chisholm (252)

 at centre with I'm pretty sure, Ian Durham (311) in front of him and extreme